AckerlyXu/heima/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 Set up an Azure network.
 You’ll need this so that the Azure VMs created after failover are connected to a network.

 - The network should be in the same region as the one in which you'll deploy the Recovery Services vault.
-- Depending on the resource model you want to use for failed over Azure VMs, you’ll set up the Azure network in [Resource Manager mode](/documentation/articles/virtual-networks-create-vnet-arm-pportal/) or [classic mode](/documentation/articles/virtual-networks-create-vnet-classic-pportal/).
+- Depending on the resource model you want to use for failed over Azure VMs, you’ll set up the Azure network in [Resource Manager mode](../virtual-network/virtual-networks-create-vnet-arm-pportal.md) or [classic mode](../virtual-network/virtual-networks-create-vnet-classic-pportal.md).
 - We recommend you set up a network before you begin.
 If you don't you'll need to do it during Site Recovery deployment.

+> [!NOTE]
-> [AZURE.NOTE] [Migration of networks](/documentation/articles/resource-group-move-resources/) across resource groups within the same subscription or across subscriptions is not supported for networks used for deploying Site Recovery.
+> [Migration of networks](../azure-resource-manager/resource-group-move-resources.md) across resource groups within the same subscription or across subscriptions is not supported for networks used for deploying Site Recovery.
 ###<a id="set-up-an-azure-storage-account"></a> Set up an Azure storage account

 - You need a standard Azure storage account to hold data replicated to Azure.
-- Depending on the resource model you want to use for failed over Azure VMs, you'll set an account in [Resource Manager mode](/documentation/articles/storage-create-storage-account/) or [classic mode](/documentation/articles/storage-create-storage-account-classic-portal/).
+- Depending on the resource model you want to use for failed over Azure VMs, you'll set an account in [Resource Manager mode](../storage/storage-create-storage-account.md) or [classic mode](../storage/storage-create-storage-account-classic-portal.md).
 - We recommend that you set up a storage account before you begin.
 If you don't you'll need to do it during Site Recovery deployment.
 The accounts need to be in the same region as the Recovery Services vault.
 - You can't move storage accounts used by Site Recovery across resource groups within the same subscription, or across different subscriptions.